Francesco9932/financial-news-analysis/README.md

 # financial-news-analysis
-Sentiment analysis and NER performed using different Machine learning models, developed with Tensorflow for a University course called "Intelligent systems for the internet".
+Sentiment analysis and NER performed using different achine learning and Deep Learning models, developed with Tensorflow, Sklearn and pretrained BERT for a University course called "Intelligent systems for the internet".